ekiefl/ekiefl.github.io/_posts/pooltool/2021-03-25-pooltool-start.md

 ---
 layout: post
-title: "Billiards simulator III: Implementing the event-based shot evolution algorithm"
+title: "Billiards simulator III: implementing a prototype"
 categories: [pooltool]
 excerpt: "A preliminary implementation of pooltool that supports visualization with pygame"
 comments: true